Frequently Asked Questions

 • Simultaneously identify and evaluate the local or non-Federal support and infrastructure needed to move the project forward should an expansion be recommended by the study.
 Assessments will also be made regarding potential impacts on supporting infrastructure and the community

-• Consider community input throughout the study’s three-year timeline, as your feedback will be crucial; please visit the “Get Involved” page to learn about upcoming opportunities to become involved.
+• Consider community input throughout the study’s timeline, as your feedback will be crucial; please visit the “Get Involved” page to learn about upcoming opportunities to become involved.

 2. Won’t the harbor expansion and potential increase in large boat traffic increase the likelihood of environmental problems?